orsonteodoro/nano-ycmd/README.md

 # nano-ycmd
 The ycmd code completion support for nano is found in the ymcd-code-completion branch.
-An unofficial mirror of GNU nano.

 ![Alt text](csharp-ynano-example.png?raw=true "CSharp IntelliSense with OmniSharp and ycmd.")

 ####Branches

-* The master branch contains upstreams nano source code untouched.
+* The master branch contains upstreams gnu nano source code untouched.
-* The ymcd-code-completion contains a modification to nano to have ycmd support?
+* The ymcd-code-completion contains a modification to gnu nano that has ycmd support.

+####Which commits are working?
+Which one should I clone?

+The latest may be broken.

+You can use the following which have been tested:
+* 37097e480a50e30fd93addd2f1ad927494914273 (recently tested)
+* 2ecfa5d164685738655e4408791d1013e08d27f0 (old)

 ####Dependencies
 * ycmd >= commits later than year 2015, with new hmac computation